technosophos/spin-quickstart/README.md

 In this directory, you should see a standard JS app.
 Note that this is _not_ a NodeJS app.
 It is a serverless function that will run inside of Spin.

 The `src/index.js` file is the one we will work with.
+You can open the code and edit away.
+One easy change you can do is change the `body` to say something different.

-And `spin.toml` is the Spin configuration file.
+The `spin.toml` is the Spin configuration file.
 No need to do anything with that right now.
+But it is the one and only special Spin file.
+The rest is all run-of-the-mill.

 Once you're done editing the `index.js` file, run `spin build` to fetch dependencies from NPM and then build the WebAssembly package from your app: